Akeboshiwind/st/README.md

 rm -rf st
 ```

+If you are rebuilding it remember to use makepkg's `-f` flag to force a rebuild.

 ## Adding patches

 Add the patch in the correct place in the `_patches` list in `PKGBUILD`.